viliRocha/Coin-converter/README.md

-# Coin-converter
+# 💱 Coin-converter
 A website that converts coins and their values using APIs.

 ## Featutures:
 - Simple UI;
-- A graph made using chart.js to show how is the currency's appreciation is going;
+- Graph made using chart.js to show how is the currency's appreciation is going;

+🧪 [Here](https://vilirocha.github.io/Coin-converter/) you can try it your self.